micoloretan/selnolig/REAMDE.md

 (ii) install these files in a directory in a way that's appropriate for your TeX distribution.
 The user guide is in the file selnolig.pdf.

-The files README.md (the file you're currently reading), .gitignore, and .DS_Store are *not* part of the package and need not be downloaded.
+The files README.md (the file you're currently reading) and .gitignore are *not* part of the package and need not be downloaded.
 The files with extension .tex and .fea need only be downloaded if you're interested in compiling the source code yourself.